 Splitting the work

 Each brain has a narrow job, a focused prompt, and a clear contract for what it passes to the next.
-The result is dramatically more specific than anything the single-model version produced.
+Nothing crashes because one brain tries to also be another brain.

 Why specialisation wins